Book 1: Foundations

 Now the practitioner's question: How do you actually do this?

-The framework that follows isn't theoretical.
-It's the diagnostic audit I've used with dozens of partnerships across industries - from platform companies evaluating seller relationships to startups negotiating with enterprise partners to nonprofits designing collaborative networks.
-Some relationships we restructured from parasitic to mutualistic.
-Some we exited when mutualism proved impossible.
-Some we deepened when the three-question test revealed genuine mutual benefit.
+The framework that follows translates these biological principles into practical tools.
+It works for platform companies evaluating seller relationships, startups negotiating with enterprise partners, and nonprofits designing collaborative networks.
+Some relationships can be restructured from parasitic to mutualistic.
+Some need to be exited when mutualism proves impossible.
+Some deserve deeper investment when the three-question test reveals genuine mutual benefit.

 This framework helps you determine which partnerships to pursue, which to restructure, and which to exit.